-Although the NDIC existed for over two decades and came up with a lot of initiatives to educate the banking public on the concept of deposit insurance, it is still not well known to many of its stakeholders in Nigeria.
-It therefore becomes necessary to educate the public on the benefits and limitations of Deposit Insurance System (DIS) on a continuous basis.
-This section presents a set of Frequently Asked Questions (FAQs) and Answers that would give more insights on the concept of DIS and its practice in Nigeria.
+Notwithstanding the efforts of the NDIC in educating the banking public on the concept of deposit insurance, it is still not known to many of its stakeholders in Nigeria.
+Educating the public on the system and its benefits and limitations on a continuous basis therefore becomes imperative.
+This section therefore presents a set of Frequently Asked Questions (FAQs) and Answers about Deposit Insurance System in Nigeria.